Compare Magento Hosting⚙ Filter Results

-Sometimes commercial software providers create “freeware” versions of their software, hoping to get people interested in purchasing the premium version.
-That is not what’s going on here.
-Magento CE is a fully-featured, Open Source e-commerce system.
+Sometimes commercial software providers create freeware versions of their software, hoping to get people interested in purchasing the premium version.
+That is not what's going on here.
+Magento CE is a full-featured, open-source ecommerce system.
 If you are technically savvy, and willing to put the work in, there is very little you can't do with Magento Community Edition.

-Why would I need the Enterprise Edition if the Community Edition is good enough?
+Why would I pay for the Enterprise Edition if the Community Edition is free?

 What additional features are available in the Enterprise Edition?